No-hitter thrown for just the second time in World Series history as Astros beat Phillies in Game 4 - KTVZ

 Cristian Javier started Game 4 in the series for the Astros, tossing six innings of no-hit ball, striking out nine and walking two.
 He threw 97 pitches before being relieved.

-Bryan Abreu and Rafael Montero each pitched a perfect inning before Ryan Pressly closed out the Phillies in the 9th.
+Bryan Abreu and Rafael Montero each pitched a perfect inning before Ryan Pressly closed out the Phillies in the ninth at Citizens Bank Park in Philadelphia.

-Javier told FOX after the game, via a translator, “It’s funny.
-My parents told me today I was going to throw a no-hitter, and thanks to God, I was able to accomplish that.”

 With the win, the Astros even the best-of-seven series at two games apiece, scoring all of their runs in the fifth inning.